“As a full-time professional artist,

 Growing up in Barrie, Ont., I was keenly influenced by nature hikes through the woodlands and marshes of Simcoe County with my father Clifford, a painter and avid birdwatcher.
 Works by Emily Carr, A.Y.
 Jackson, Claude Monet, Vincent van Gogh, Jackson Pollock, Joan Miro and Mark Rothko make me feel great and small at the same time.

-I currently work mostly in acrylics, and I’ve been told there’s a joyous, unfettered quality to my post-impressionist landscapes and abstract-expressionist colour bombs that borders on reckless abandon; it pleases me to hear that because I never was very good at staying inside the lines.
+I currently work mostly in acrylics, and I’ve been told there’s a joyous, unfettered quality to my art that borders on reckless abandon; it pleases me to hear that because I never was very good at staying inside the lines.

 “The whole point of making art is to touch the heart.